Von Neumann–Morgenstern utility theorem: Implications for ethics and moral philosophy

 Because the theorem assumes nothing about the nature of the possible outcomes of the gambles, they could be morally significant events, for instance involving the life, death, sickness, or health of others.
-By constructing/defining a suitable utility function, a von Neumann–Morgenstern rational agent is capable of taking such outcomes into account, sacrificing personal wealth or well-being for the benefit of others.
+By constructing/defining a suitable utility function, a von Neumann–Morgenstern rational agent is capable of taking such outcomes into account, sacrificing personal wealth or well-being for the benefit of the collective.
 In other words, both what is naturally perceived as "personal gain", and what is naturally perceived as "altruism", can be included in the VNM-utility function of a VNM-rational individual.
 Therefore, the full range of agent-focused to agent-neutral behaviors is possible with various VNM-utility functions.

 If the utility of $N$ is the same as that of $pM$, a von Neumann–Morgenstern rational agent must be indifferent between $1N$ and $pM+(1-p)0$.
 An agent-focused von Neumann–Morgenstern rational agent therefore cannot favor more equal, or "fair", distributions of utility between its own possible future selves.